dikeboy/dhaspject/README.md

 ## What's this

-An gradle plugin  for android project  aspject, Support for multiple  library, Kotlin, Java,
+An gradle plugin  for android project  aspject

+Support for multiple  library, Kotlin, Java

-Support for  debug,release,
+Support for  debug,release

 Support for multiple flavors

 ## How to use